effectivehomeoffice/effectivehomeoffice.com/README.md

 ![Effective Home Office](images/header.jpeg)

-We've written this guide because we got asked the same questions (e.g., [Which microphone should I get?](#microphone) or [Which software should I use for video conferencing?](#video-conferences)) over and over again, and we wanted to have a place where we could direct all those people to.
+We've written this guide because we got asked the same questions (e.g., [which microphone should I get?](#microphone) or [which software should I use for video conferencing?](#video-conferences)) over and over again, and we wanted to have a place where we could direct all those people to.

 Instead of providing yet another long list of tools, this guide contains a short, curated selection of things that worked well for [us](#authors) working from home.
 Everything is our own and honest opinion, and reflects our preferences, dislikes, and priorities.